SamKaiYang/darknet_ros/darknet/README.md

 ### How to train tiny-yolo (to detect your custom objects):

 Do all the same steps as for the full yolo model as described above.
 With the exception of:
-* Download default weights file for yolov3-tiny: https://pjreddie.com/media/files/yolov3-tiny.weights
+* Download file with the first 29-convolutional layers of yolov4-tiny: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.conv.29
-* Get pre-trained weights `yolov3-tiny.conv.15` using command: `darknet.exe partial cfg/yolov3-tiny.cfg yolov3-tiny.weights yolov3-tiny.conv.15 15`
+ (Or get this file from yolov4-tiny.weights file by using command: `darknet.exe partial cfg/yolov4-tiny.cfg yolov4-tiny.weights yolov4-tiny.conv.29 29`
-* Make your custom model `yolov3-tiny-obj.cfg` based on `cfg/yolov3-tiny_obj.cfg` instead of `yolov3.cfg`
+* Make your custom model `yolov4-tiny-obj.cfg` based on `cfg/yolov4-tiny.cfg` instead of `yolov4.cfg`
-* Start training: `darknet.exe detector train data/obj.data yolov3-tiny-obj.cfg yolov3-tiny.conv.15`
+* Start training: `darknet.exe detector train data/obj.data yolov4-tiny-obj.cfg yolov4-tiny.conv.29`

 For training Yolo based on other models ([DenseNet201-Yolo](https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/densenet201_yolo.cfg) or [ResNet50-Yolo](https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/resnet50_yolo.cfg)), you can download and get pre-trained weights as showed in this file: https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/partial.cmd
 If you made you custom model that isn't based on other models, then you can train it without pre-trained weights, then will be used random initial weights.

 ## When should I stop training:

-Usually sufficient 2000 iterations for each class(object), but not less than 4000 iterations in total.
+Usually sufficient 2000 iterations for each class(object), but not less than number of training images and not less than 6000 iterations in total.
 But for a more precise definition when you should stop training, use the following manual:

 1. During training, you will see varying indicators of error, and you should stop when no longer decreases **0.XXXXXXX avg**: